darcymiranda/PFire/docs/XFireProtocol.md

 ### Group Create Confirmation Message

-This message is sent to the client by the server to notify it that the [create group message](#create-group-message) was successful.
+This message is sent to the client by the server to notify it that the [group create message](#group-create-message) was successful.

 #### Properties